hubleto/developer/book/content/pages/view.md

 ### The naming convention of a HTML React tag

-If the React component in the App.tsx is registered under `TableModuleModel`, than you can create the HTML tag with `<app-table-module-model></app-table-module-model>`.
+If the React component in the App.tsx is registered under `TableModuleModel`, than you can create the HTML tag with `<app-table-app-model></app-table-app-model>`.

 The HTML React component tag can also pass props to the component.
-For example, if the component has a prop of an integer type, you have to specify the type, the name and the value of the prop you want to pass to the component: `<app-table-module-model int:new-prop=22></app-table-module-model>`
+For example, if the component has a prop of an integer type, you have to specify the type, the name and the value of the prop you want to pass to the component: `<app-table-app-model int:new-prop=22></app-table-app-model>`

 ## Next up